Privacy Policy

 [ 21.7 ] To comply with applicable laws and regulations.

-[ 22 ] We also use anonymised personal data for a number of purposes, including:
+[ 22 ] We also use personal data, which we anonymise, for a number of purposes, including:

 [ 22.1 ] To carry out service research and fundraising analysis; for example we look at what you have viewed on our site, and what types of queries have been made, to better understand what the LGBT+ communities require from us, and to improve our services by making them more relevant to your needs; and